Walking Tours Austria

 Walking Tours Austria - Finish Line!

-It rained heavily on the last day so I took public transport from Bad Goisern to Bad Ischl then to Strobl, walked around the other side of Lake Wolfgangsee to the ferry terminal for St. Wolfgang.
-In my hotel, I slept better than I can remember!
+It rained heavily on the morning of the last day so I took public transport from Bad Goisern to Bad Ischl then to Strobl (local train and bus), walked around the other side of Lake Wolfgangsee to the ferry terminal for St. Wolfgang, and like a drowned rat, dripped all over the ferry - along with other passengers.
+In my hotel after a light dinner, I slept better than I can remember!

 Walking Tours Austria - range of tours

-If you are interested in doing one of these tours, check your level of fitness and choose level 1,2,3 or 4 from the tours listed HERE.
+If you are interested in doing one of these tours, check your level of fitness and choose level 1,2,3 or 4 from the Austrian walking tours listed on our website.
 These tours are all excellently organised, with easy to follow maps.
-I went on my own so could choose my own pace, sit and relax with my water bottle when I needed to.
+I went on my own so could choose my own pace, sit and relax with my water bottle when I needed to, stop for a coffee, a rest, find a nice place for lunch, take photos (I took thousands) or simply enjoy the peace and serenity.
 There is an emergency number (24/7) to call if anything goes wrong.

 Walking Tours Austria - THUMBS UP!

-If you would like to join me in 2018 on a (easy paced!) walking tour in Austria, email me email@example.com
+If you would like to join me on a level 1 walking tour in Austria, email me [email protected]